AndrewJBateman/angular-dotnet-api/README.md

 ## General info

-* ASP.Net is an open source dev platform.
+* ASP.Net (Active Server Page) is an open source server-side modular web framework.
 It is possible to use multiple languages, editors, and libraries to build for web, mobile, desktop, gaming and IoT. .NET apps can be written in C#, F#, or Visual Basic.

-* .NET Core is used here - a cross-platform .NET implementation for websites, servers, and console apps on Windows, Linux, and macOS.
+* ASP.NET Core is used here as an API backend. .NET Core is a cross-platform .NET implementation for websites, servers, and console apps on Windows, Linux, and macOS.

 ## Screenshots